Alexander Rodchenko

 Aleksander Mikhailovich Rodchenko (Александр Михайлович Родченко; – 3 December 1956) was a Russian and Soviet artist, sculptor, photographer, and graphic designer.
 He was one of the founders of constructivism and Russian design; he was married to the artist Varvara Stepanova.

 Rodchenko was one of the most versatile constructivist and productivist artists to emerge after the Russian Revolution.
 He worked as a painter and graphic designer before turning to photomontage and photography.
 His photography was socially engaged, formally innovative, and opposed to a painterly aesthetic.
 Concerned with the need for analytical-documentary photo series, he often shot his subjects from odd angles—usually high above or down below—to shock the viewer and to postpone recognition.
 He wrote: "One has to take several different shots of a subject, from different points of view and in different situations, as if one examined it in the round rather than looked through the same key-hole again and again."

+He is also known for developing the early corporate identity of the airline Dobrolyot, later Aeroflot, and designed its world-famous "Winged Hammer and Sickle" logo.